Keep your tasks organized with lists in the Reminders app!

 Reminders is an incredibly helpful app that can keep you organized and on task.
 You can set reminders for all sorts of tasks, like not forgetting to call back that friend you've been playing phone tag with or making sure you go to your doctor's appointment.
 Reminders are also super useful as a grocery list or to-do list as well, making it convenient to have all your tasks and reminders in one place.
 But just because they are all in one app doesn't mean that you shouldn't keep everything organized.

-The Reminders app is comprised of different lists, giving you the ability to sort your life's tasks as much as you need — here's everything you need to know about Reminders lists.
+In iOS 15, the Reminders app is comprised of different lists, giving you the ability to sort your life's tasks as much as you need — here's everything you need to know about Reminders lists.

-By default, reminders you create will are all in one big list, but the app does have some default created sections — Today, Scheduled, All, and Flagged — to sort your tasks.
+By default, reminders you create will be all in one big list, but the app does have some default sections — Today, Scheduled, All, and Flagged — to sort your tasks.

 - Today: Here's where you'll find all the reminders that you have created today or were scheduled for today.

-- Schedule: here's where you will find all scheduled reminders, regardless of the date they are scheduled to notify you.
+- Scheduled: Here's where you will find all scheduled reminders, regardless of the date they are scheduled to notify you.

 - All: All the reminders you have from every list.